M1chaCH/M1chaCH/README.md

 I am a young and motivated developer ✨, passionate about the latest tech trends and constantly seeking out the newest advancements in the industry 📈.
 I'm invested in problem-solving and always eager to learn and grow 🧠.
 My creativity shines through in the code I write, as I love crafting elegant solutions that make a real impact 💻.

-Currently I am learing all about and SwiftUI (very mixed emotions), since I plan on creating another IOS budget manager 👀.
+Currently I am deeply invested in my SwissBudget project.